 Section 5.
 Conclusion

-This coexistence assurance document shows the main features of P802.22 Revision which will improve coexistence between like and unlike systems in the TV Band White Spaces and other emerging bands that allow spectrum sharing.
+This coexistence assurance document shows the main features of P802.22 Revision which will enable improvement for coexistence between like and unlike systems in the TV Band White Spaces and other emerging bands that allow spectrum sharing.

 References: